Posts

 Image

-The FEP/PFA film on he bottom of the tank is a consumable.
+The FEP/PFA film on the bottom of the tank is a consumable.
 It gets pulled on every layer of every model, and eventually wears out (and I strongly suspect using metal tools on it will make that happen faster).
 What happens when it wears out?
 You get a leak.
-Early signs of a leak I had noticed a bump in the PFA film previously, and I strongly suspect this was a leak in the making.
+Early signs of a leak I had noticed a bump in the PFA film previously, and I guess this was a leak in the making.
 There were no scratches or whiting of the film besides that.
 Is it worth replacing the FEP/PFA film at the first sign of a leak about to appear?
 My current thinking is no. I got quite a few prints out before the leak actually developed, and the effort and money probably comes down on the side of waiting - if you have a screen protector.
 Printing with a leak This is what I got.
 There should be two octagonal towers, and some other bits.
 The tower on the right is fine, the one on the left, not so much.
 It stuck to the base plate and the supports are fine, in fact by the end of the print is was looking okay again.
+After...

 Lancastria House